 It’s a question you’ve probably asked yourself before.
 The timeline of relationships gets even messier through the lens of online dating, where people can skip the friendship stage.
 It’s tempting to transition off of dating sites and into the first date right away.

-I believe of course you should be friends first when you’re starting a new romantic relationship.
+I believe you should definitely be friends first when you’re starting a new romantic relationship.
+Why?
+The answer is simple, really.
 You need to be friends at all stages of your relationship!

 Friendship is a vital part of a relationship.
 My fiancé is my best friend.
 In fact, I can’t imagine wanting to spend my life with anyone who wasn’t.
 Everything I do is better when he’s part of it.